KingSlme/mapty-app/README.md

 # mapty-app
-Web app that lets you keep track of your workouts.
+Web app for tracking workouts on a map.

 ## Stack Used
 - HTML